LSanten/MMS-Bubbles/Zettelkasten/ELECYT-LASER-VIZ-A.md

 This was a larger event with several DJs, vendors, and artist.
 In [this YouTube video](https://www.youtube.com/watch?v=yF6J6Qs61sM), Skiis DJs with the laser in the background. **The laser's movement in [this video](https://www.youtube.com/watch?v=yF6J6Qs61sM) is particularly fun because it bounces around quite dynamically**.
 I received enthusiam from a few people as they had never seen a visualizer that didn't use a projector or screen before.
 ![](../media/cleanshot_2023-11-06-at-20-38-04@2x.png)

-The laser I used at this event was my first legit prototype (V1) and looked as follows:
+The laser I used at this event was my first legit prototype (V1) using a commonly available JBL speaker and looked as follows:

 ![](../media/cleanshot_2023-11-06-at-21-01-27@2x.png)